-Additionally, even today, many of the cheaper resins found in lower priced softeners are still not very chlorine tolerant.
-In fact, it is frequently felt that the resin is the most important component of a water softener, and some better quality resins cost as much for the resin itself, than cheaper softeners sell for the whole machine.
+Additionally, even today, many of the cheaper resins found in lower-priced softeners are still not very chlorine tolerant.
+In fact, it is frequently felt that the resin is the most important component of a water softener, and some better quality resins cost as much for the resin itself as cheaper softeners sell for the whole machine.
 Typically, this can be the case in some softeners imported from other countries where manufacturing for the cheapest possible price is the most important thing.

 In a typical road, there may be several water softeners fitted, but only 1 or 2 may become affected.
 What determines if one is damaged is normally down to if the water softener was softening the water at the time that the water mains had been reconnected with freshly chlorinated water, thus drawing the chlorine at a higher dosage through the softener at that time.

-Chlorine contamination doesn't normally just happen after a single incident, But the damage builds up over time.
-Pipework dosed in the week A would see that chlorine go through the softener and it might not be until several weeks or months later that the effects become apparent.
+Chlorine contamination doesn't normally just happen after a single incident, but the damage builds up over time.
+Pipework dosed one week would see the chlorine go through the softener but might not be until several weeks or months later that the effects become apparent.
 This is because it takes time for the chlorine to break through the hard outer casing of the resin.

 What effect does chlorine contamination have on water softeners?